Revenge Quest: Plot

-Prison fugitive Trent McKormick exits an Amtrak from Mars having escaped from Red Rock Prison.
+Prison fugitive Trent McKormick exits an Amtrak from Mars, having escaped from Red Rock Prison.
 He is searching for Julie Meyers, the office woman who testified against him.
-Elsewhere, Detective Rick Castle is summoned by his boss and learns about Trent's escape.
+Elsewhere, Detective Rick Castle is summoned by his boss, and learns about Trent's escape.
 He is assigned to protect Julie Meyers and bring in Trent alive.
 At the same time, a police officer enters Julie Meyers' apartment to secure the witness.
-Trent McKormick comes out of the shadows and kills the officer before figuring out where Julie works.
+Trent McKormick comes out of the shadows, and kills the officer before figuring out where Julie works.

 McKormick, walks into Julie's office and stabs her sexually-harassing boss in the throat with a large knife.
 Rick finds the dead cop in Julie's apartment and races to her office complex.
 On his way to rescue her, Rick is attacked by a recently released ex-con.
 Rick is apparently responsible for the attacker's prison time.
-Rick knocks him out, dumps him in a garbage truck and races to the Julie's office.
+Rick knocks him out, dumps him in a garbage truck and races to Julie's office.